 The Chairman leads the Board and ensures its effectiveness.
 He also organises its business and sets its agenda.
 In addition to the Chairman, there are currently five independent non-executive Directors who have a range of strong and complementary skills.

 Before each Board and Committee meeting, relevant reports and papers, including financial performance data and detailed updates on the progress and implementation of the strategic plan where appropriate, are circulated to Directors.

 The Board has the opportunity to discuss these reports and updates and to challenge directly the Executive Directors and other senior management, who attend all or part of the Board meetings.

 The key responsibilities and areas of focus for the Board are:

 - Strategy – contribute to the development of, and agree, the Group’s strategy.
-This includes through review and discussion of reports and updates at Board meetings as well as through the annual strategy review meeting which is attended by the Board and members of the Executive Committee.
+This includes through review and discussion of reports and updates at Board meetings as well as through the annual strategy review meeting which is attended by the Board and, where relevant, members of the Executive Committee.